Ely Culbertson: Life

-Later, a match did not materialize against the leading American team of the mid-1930s, the "Four Aces".
-Culbertson was finally beaten in Budapest, June 1937, in the final match of the first world championship teams tournament, by the 6-man Austria team led by Dr. Paul Stern.
+Later, Culbertson managed to adroitly avoid playing the leading American team of the mid-1930s, the "Four Aces".
+Culbertson was defeated again in Budapest, June 1937, in the first world championship teams tournament, by the Austria team led by Dr. Paul Stern.
 It was his last appearance in a tournament or match.
+He never lost again, because he never played again.

 Culbertson founded and edited The Bridge World magazine, which is still published today, and wrote many newspaper articles and books on bridge.
 He owned the first firm of playing card manufacturers to develop plastic cards, Kem Cards, and developed and owned a chain of bridge schools with teachers qualified in the Culbertson bidding system.
 He continued to play high-stakes rubber bridge for many years, but gave up tournament and match competition in 1938 to write and to work for world peace.
 Total Peace (1943) and Must We Fight Russia?
 (1947) were his most important books.